Transitional periods provide life’s greatest lessons.

 It took 26 years, witnessing close friends tie the knot, engaging in completely random but revealing conversations and a song featuring a rapper who has been left for dead more times than not and a singer whose personal demons extinguished a sovereign voice from her generation to step back and look at the world from more than a singular, trained view.
 All that, plus growing a little bit in the process helped.

-But at least, in some sort of way, life is, like Nas said, good.
+But at least, in a way, life is, like Nas said, good.

 * – Quote added after publication